 Special CMOA points go to Cab Calloway for absolutely killing with "Minnie the Moocher".
 Particularly hilarious since egregious Movie Magic causes everybody's costumes and the set itself to magically switch from Seventies blues to Twenties swing, and he brings down the house with a number that was essentially just a desperate stall for time.

 Elwood's introduction to "Everybody Needs Somebody To Love": not only acknowledging the presence of the forty police who are poised to arrest him, but welcoming them.

 Elwood: It's so nice to see so many of you lovely people here tonight, and we would especially like to welcome all the representatives of Illinois's law enforcement community that have chosen to join us here in the Palace Hotel Ballroom at this time...

-The entire fourth quarter of the movie, which starts with this very famous exchange:
+The entire climactic chase scene of the movie, which starts with this very famous exchange:

 Elwood Blues: It's 106 miles to Chicago.
 We got a full tank of gas, half a packet of cigarettes, it's dark, and we're wearing sunglasses.
 Jake Blues: Hit it.

 The Blues Brothers driving all night with dozens of police cars tailing them, plus defeating the Good Old Boys by putting glue on their RV's accelerator, causing them to drive into a river.

 Leaving behind piles of wrecked cars on the highway and in Downtown Chicago, and the police car of the first two cops ends up in a truck.
 Plus the Bluesmobile actually reaches 110 mph.